TX COPD Treatment Doctors

 Chronic Obstructive Pulmonary Disease (COPD) is a debilitating lung disease that makes breathing on one’s own extremely difficult.
 According to an article published by the University of Pittsburgh Medical Center, the number one cause of COPD is smoking.
 Other factors that might lead to COPD are secondhand smoke, air pollution, and being exposed to hazardous substances like dust and chemicals.
 Texas sees many cases of COPD as a direct result of occupational hazards.
 As of September 2015, Lung Institute doctors will treat COPD in Texas.

 Many Texas residents suffer from COPD.
 When diagnosed with COPD, a person might feel overwhelmed or hopeless because, unfortunately, COPD cannot be cured.
 Things like medications, inhalers and oxygen therapy help lessen the symptoms of COPD.
-There is a relatively new stem cell treatment that has been very effective for many patients.
-The stem cell treatment is a minimally invasive procedure that harnesses the body’s own healing properties.
-The Lung Institute specializes in treating patients with debilitating lung disease with stem cell therapy.
+There is a relatively new cellular therapy that has been very effective for many patients.
+The cellular therapy is a minimally invasive procedure that harnesses the body’s own healing properties.
+The Lung Institute specializes in treating patients with debilitating lung disease with cellular therapy.

 Stem Cell Patient Testimonial

-Many patients have had great results from stem cell therapy.
-Lung Institute patient, Gary W, talks about his experience with stem cell therapy.
+Many patients have had great results from cellular therapy.
+Lung Institute patient, Gary W, talks about his experience with cellular therapy.
 “I took care of myself all winter.
 I plowed my own driveway, but I always wore a mask, I don’t suck in the cold air.
 But regardless, I haven’t used oxygen in months.
 I have a portable oxygen unit that I had been using for a while, I can’t tell you long ago it’s been.
 But it has definitely made a difference.
 I’m very impressed and I recommend it to everybody.”

 About the Lung Institute’s Dallas Medical Director